paduh/bloggingapp/README.md

 ### Navigator
 - Navigator - contains actual implementation of the protocols defined in the Application Logic layer

-# Unit Test - Please note that due to limited time, I could not write unit test
+# Unit Test - Please note that due to limited time, I could not write unit test.
+Also added Cocoapod as a dependency manager in other to use SwiftLint to enforce Swift style and conventions in the repository